Walgo2/FortCopen/README.md

 ## ⚙️ How It Works

-- Monitors traffic on a selected port
+- Monitors traffic on a selected port.
 - Analyzes Minecraft handshake and login packets.
 - Compares IP addresses with a whitelist.
 - Automatically: